Plant Protein for Vegans (a Long List)

 = 46 grams of protein

-Below, I’ve listed the whole plant foods I consume most often and their protein content, all of which I found on the USDA’s website.
+Below, I’ve listed the whole plant foods I consume most often and their approximate protein content, all of which I found on the USDA’s website.

 After all, they should be shouting this from the rooftops, as our government sets our protein guidelines.
+They should have told me all the facts about protein.

-I still find it shocking to see the protein content in plant foods, and that this data exists in our government’s database, but is never given to us when we receive dietary guidelines.
+I still find it shocking to see the protein content in plant foods, and that this data exists in our government’s database but is never given to us when we receive dietary guidelines.

 Protein is, essentially, in almost everything I eat.
 In tiny quantities, in medium quantities, and in large quantities.
 I literally eat protein all day long.